microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

-# 12 - Making Microservices Talk to Each Other
+# Exercise 12 - Making Microservices Talk to Each Other

-__This guide is part of the [Azure Spring Cloud training](../README.md)__

 Creating a microservice that talks to other microservices.

 ---

-In [Section 6](../06-build-a-reactive-spring-boot-microservice-using-cosmos/README.md) we deployed a microservice that returns a list of cities.
-In [Section 7](../07-build-a-spring-boot-microservice-using-mysql/README.md), we deployed a microservice that, given a city, returns the weather for that city.
-And in [Section 9](../09-putting-it-all-together-a-complete-microservice-stack/README.md), we created a front-end application that queries these two microservices.
+In Exercise 6 we deployed a microservice that returns a list of cities.
+In Exercise 7, we deployed a microservice that, given a city, returns the weather for that city.
+And in Exercise 9, we created a front-end application that queries these two microservices.

 There is a glaring inefficiency in this design: the browser first calls `city-service`, waits for it to respond, and upon getting that response, calls `weather-service` for each of the cities returned.
 All these remote calls are made over public internet, whose speed is never guaranteed.